KevinNovak/Discord-Bot-TypeScript-Template/README.md

     - Navigate to the `config` folder of this project.
     - Copy all files ending in `.example.json` and remove the `.example` from the copied file names.
         - Ex: `config.example.json` should be copied and renamed as `config.json`.
+    - Copy .env.example and remove the .example from the copied file name.
+        - Ex: `.env.example` should be copied and renamed as `.env`.
 2. Obtain a bot token.
     - You'll need to create a new bot in your [Discord Developer Portal](https://discord.com/developers/applications/).
         - See [here](https://www.writebots.com/discord-bot-token/) for detailed instructions.